June 02, 2020

 We will be looking at the Vibrating Wire Extensometer Installation Procedure in this article.

 It consists of one or more anchors and a reference plate.
-Anchor or anchors are set in same borehole or in different boreholes drilled adjacent to the first borehole.
-The extensometer helps to accurately measure distance between various anchors with respect to reference plate and thus monitor with passage of time their relative displacement.
+Anchors or anchors are set in the same borehole or different boreholes drilled adjacent to the first borehole.
+The extensometer helps to accurately measure the distance between various anchors concerning the reference plate and thus monitor their with time their relative displacement.

 The following tools and accessories are necessary for the vibrating wire extensometer installation procedure: